mggger/seo-learning/content/en/weaviate-learning01.md

       CLUSTER_HOSTNAME: 'node1'
 ```

-## Working with Weaviate and OpenAI
+## Integrating Weaviate with OpenAI
-**1. Establishing a Connection**
+### 1. Setting Up the Connection

-First, we establish a connection to the Weaviate vector database:
+First, let's establish a connection to the Weaviate vector database using the `weaviate-client` Python library.

 ```shell
 pip install weaviate-client